 Energy Losses

-Power flow software will be used to compare losses before and after a project is added to the system.
+Power flow and Production Cost software will be used to compare losses before and after a project is added to the system.
 A reduction in losses after a project is added represents the benefit.

 NTTG will compute annual energy loss using multiple power flow cases extracted from the production cost base case.
 The calculation will be dependent upon the case selection, since each power flow case can be used to represent some portion of the study year.
 The energy loss valuation will be based on average energy price for the study year.
+TWG will evaluate the use of the Production Cost software as an alternative to the use of multiple powerflow cases.

 Reserves